aallan/benchmarking-ml-on-the-edge/README.md

 * [How to use a Raspberry Pi to flash the new firmware onto the Coral Dev Board](https://medium.com/@aallan/how-to-use-a-raspberry-pi-to-flash-new-firmware-onto-the-coral-dev-board-503aacf635b9)
 * [Hands on with the Coral USB Accelerator](https://medium.com/@aallan/hands-on-with-the-coral-usb-accelerator-a37fcb323553)

+**NOTE:** These guides are likely to be out of date and are in need of updating.

 ## Getting Started with Intel's Movidius

 * [Getting started with the Intel Neural Compute Stick 2 and the Raspberry Pi](https://blog.hackster.io/getting-started-with-the-intel-neural-compute-stick-2-and-the-raspberry-pi-6904ccfe963)

+**NOTE:** These guides are likely to be out of date and are in need of updating.

 ## Getting Started with Nvidia's GPUs

 * [Getting started with the Nvidia Jetson Nano Developer Kit](https://blog.hackster.io/getting-started-with-the-nvidia-jetson-nano-developer-kit-43aa7c298797)

+**NOTE:** These guides are likely to be out of date and are in need of updating.

 ## Benchmarking Machine Learning